CONSTRUCTION UPDATES

 PARADISE ROADWAY REHABILITATION

 Work on key Paradise roads will improve commuter safety and ride quality through pavement rehabilitation, signalized intersection modifications, and ADA-compliant curb ramp construction, as well as reconstruction of non-compliant ADA curb ramps.
-Construction is slated to begin in late June and is expected to continue into 2028.
+Construction on several roadways began in summer of 2025 and is expected to continue into 2028.

 PROJECT AREA